Updated: Aug 23, 2022

 Recommended Pour: Caribou — their first Sauvignon Blanc blended with Riesling and a hint of apple wine.

-And according to Minnesota’s Statute, “Wine is the product made from the normal fermentation of grapes including… wine made from other agricultural products that sound, ripe grapes, imitation wine, compounds sold as wine, vermouth, cider, perry, and sake… Wine does not include distilled spirits...”
+Plus, according to Minnesota’s Statute, “Wine is the product made from the normal fermentation of grapes including… wine made from other agricultural products that sound, ripe grapes, imitation wine, compounds sold as wine, vermouth, cider, perry, and sake… Wine does not include distilled spirits...”
+So the technical classification for a cidery in Minnesota actually is a winery.
+That's also why you'll often see wineries that also sell cider in Minnesota, because... well, because they can!

 White Winter Winery is also very involved in their community.
 From using local ingredients to hosting events that showcase the work of local makers and support local causes like the Iron River Fire Department, EMS and Iron River Library.